elliotjpb/mappingUsers/README.md

 The API is created using Grails which uses the Groovy programming language.

-App and tests can be run in an IDE that supports Grails such as Intellij
+App and tests can be run from an IDE that supports Grails such as Intellij

 Alternatively you can install and run through the command line.